1. General Questions

 How does financial aid work?

-Many students do fund-raisers and odd jobs to earn money to attend SSI-MN.
-It’s amazing just how creative students get – babysitting, paper routes, shoveling snow, raking leaves, mowing lawns, part-time jobs, etc. Some students earn enough money to pay their whole way, and several even contribute to the financial aid fund, so others may attend.
+We encourage all financial aid applicants to pay as much of the full registration cost as possible.
+Many families have approached their church and even civic organizations for sponsorship.
+In addition, some students do fund-raisers and odd jobs to earn money to attend LEAD.
+It’s amazing how creative they get – babysitting, shoveling snow, raking leaves, mowing lawns, and part-time jobs.
+Some students earn enough to pay their whole way.

-If you feel you are unable to attend SSI-MN because of cost, please contact us.
-We want to do all we can to work with you and your situation.
-It is our goal that no student would be prevented from participating in SSI-MN for financial reasons.
+If you are in extreme circumstances and feel you are unable to attend LEAD because of the minimum required payment, please contact us.
+We want to do all we can to work with you in your situation.

 Can I send in my registration without a deposit and still save my space?

-No. Because of the demand, if we don’t have a registration with a deposit ($100) in hand, we cannot hold a spot.
+No. Because of demand, if we don’t have a registration with a deposit ($100), we cannot hold a spot.

 Should I send the full payment right away, or do I need to send only the $100 deposit?

-Please send as much as you can as soon as you can.
-We produce a lot of materials and have a lot of work to do to make the summer program a meaningful experience for your student, all of which costs money.
-If you cannot pay in full right away, note that all balances are due by July 8th.
+Please send as much as you can, as soon as you can.
+If you cannot pay in full right away, note that all balances are due by July 17th.

 What is the Cancellation/Refund Policy?

-SSI-MN understands that students may, at times, be unable to attend SSI Minnesota during the week for which they registered and would request a refund of their registration fee.
-All refund checks are mailed approximately 2-3 weeks after the SSI summer program.
+LEAD understands that students may, at times, be unable to attend after they have registered.
+All refund checks are mailed approximately 2-3 weeks after LEAD.
 Due to costly administrative commitments, the fee deadlines and refunds will be as follows:

-NOTE: If a student is dismissed as a result of disciplinary action or leaves to go home for any reason (illness, etc.) during his/her week at SSI-MN, no refund or partial refund will be issued.
+NOTE: If a student is dismissed as a result of disciplinary action or leaves to go home for any reason (illness, etc.) during his/her week at LEAD, no refund will be issued.
 Likewise, no one may attend in his/her place.

 Are there any documents that I have to read or fill out before camp besides the registration form?

-Where do I send my completed SSI-MN confirmation packet?
+Where do I send my completed LEAD Confirmation Packet?

 Minnesota Family Institute